-WORK SESSION 4 - IDENTIFY SPECIFIC PLANNING IMPLEMENTATION TOOLS
+WORK SESSION 3 - PRIORITIZE PLANNING IMPLEMENTATION TOOLS

 The intent of this work session is to prioritize land use implementation tools to reduce risk to hazards.
 This work session can also be used to begin developing an action plan for drafting selected implementation tools.
-Following this work session, the project manager will lead the development of the selected planning implementation tools with involvement from working group participants and/or outside consultants, and will present drafts of the tools during Work Session 5.
+Following this work session, the project manager will lead the development of the selected planning implementation tools with involvement from working group participants and/or outside consultants and will present drafts of the tools during Work Session 4.

-The fourth work session should occur about two months following Work Session 3, or approximately during the seventh month of the project.
+The third work session should occur about two months following Work Session 2, or approximately during the sixth or seventh month of the project.

-- Agenda - Handout 1 Prioritization criteria (use one form for each tool under consideration)
+- Agenda - Draft assessment memorandum (prepared by project manager/facilitator between Work Sessions 2 and 3) - Handout 1 Prioritization criteria (use one form for each tool under consideration)

-Supporting materials (e.g., agenda, handouts, etc.) for Work Session 4 are provided at the end of this work session description.
+Supporting materials (e.g., agenda, handouts, etc.) for Work Session 3 are provided in the Appendix.